 The 1st Stop Group consists of 1st Stop Home Loans Limited, company registration number 05667257, with its registered office address situated at 10 Whitehills Business Park, Whitehills, Blackpool, FY4 5LW; 1st Stop Car Finance Limited company registration number 07213812, with its registered office address situated at 10 Whitehills Business Park, Whitehills, Blackpool, FY4 5LW and 1st Stop Personal Loans Limited company registration number 08457740, with its registered office address situated at 10 Whitehills Business Park, Whitehills, Blackpool, FY4 5LW, (“1st Stop Group”).

-The 1st Stop Group companies are registered with the ICO as Data Controllers with the following details:
+The 1st Stop Group companies are registered with the Information Commissioners Officer (ICO) as Data Controllers with the following details:

 The 1st Stop Group Limited – ICO Registration Number – ZA011770